 The plan of attack is:

 - Talk to the doctor or health care provider who writes your prescriptions.
 Ask if there are generic, over-the-counter, or less expensive drugs that could replace your current prescription.

 - Get a written explanation from your Medicare drug plan.
 This is called a “coverage determination,” and it includes information about whether a certain is covered, whether you have met requirements to get a requested drug, how much you pay for a drug, and whether to make an exception to a plan rule when you request it.

 - Ask for an exception if you or your prescriber believes you need a drug that isn’t covered by your plan, believes that a coverage rule should be waived, or believes you should pay less for a higher tier drug because you can’t take any of the lower tier drugs for the same condition.

 If you’re doing this on your own (without an agent), which we never recommend, make sure you ask your pharmacist for a notice that explains how to contact your Medicare drug plan.

 You can make your requests by phone or in writing if you haven’t bought the drug in question.
 If you have, you must send your request in writing.
 You can also send a completed “Model Coverage Determination Request” form.

 It takes 72 hours for your drug plan to notify you of your solution.
-If you disagree with this decision, you
+If you disagree with this decision, you can file an appeal.

-Q How do I file an appeal with my Part D drug plan?
+How do I file an appeal with my Part D drug plan?

-A You have the right to appeal.
+You have the right to appeal.
 The first step is to request a redetermination, which has to happen within 60 days of your coverage determination.